Batman: The Dark Knight: Volume One

 Launched alongside Batman Incorporated, the first volume of the series would last five issues.
 The plot was made to bridge the gap between Black Mass and Batman Incorporated.
-It deals with Batman searching for his childhood friend, Dawn Golden who was involved with a conspiracy involving Killer Croc.
+It deals with Batman searching for his childhood friend Dawn Golden, who was involved with a conspiracy involving Killer Croc.
 Croc had ended up selling her to the Penguin, who was using her as a tool of revenge against his own personal humility and against Batman.
-Eventually Batman discovers her relations to Jason Blood and the demon Etrigan.
-In the end, Batman mourns the loss of Dawn who is fatally wounded.
+Eventually, Batman discovers Dawn's relations to the demon Etrigan and his host Jason Blood.
+In the end, Batman mourns the loss of Dawn, who is fatally wounded.

 Volume Two

 DC Comics relaunched Batman: The Dark Knight with issue #1 in September 2011, as part of The New 52.
 While David Finch was originally supposed to be the writer on the series permanently, Paul Jenkins was later announced to be co-writing issues.
 Joe Harris and Judd Winick had guest appearances before Gregg Hurwitz would take over the series.

-"Knight Terrors": As Bruce is unable to keep up with the various legal conspiracies involving Batman Incorporated, he decides to investigate a breakout in Arkham.
+"Knight Terrors": As Bruce is unable to keep up with the various legal conspiracies involving Batman Incorporated, he decides to investigate a breakout at Arkham Asylum.
 There he finds criminals being fed a modified fear toxin that is mixed in with venom which makes the criminals extremely strong and immune to fear.
-He finds it being given to criminals by a new foe named the White Rabbit.
-When Batman approaches her she quickly defeats him and injects him with the fear toxin which she then gives to the Flash.
+He finds it being given to criminals by a new foe named White Rabbit.
+When Batman approaches her she quickly defeats him and injects him with the fear toxin, which she then gives to the Flash.
 Bruce then finds Bane to be behind the new fear toxin and combats him, Bruce manages to burn the fear toxin out of his and the Flash's body's by getting pushed to the limit.
-Bruce manages to defeat Bane, but is left confused by the White Rabbit.
+Bruce manages to defeat Bane, but is left confused by White Rabbit.